BACK

 - Rent Demand Notice: 3 days to pay or quit (Iowa Code § 562A.27(2)).

-- Notice for Lease Violation: 7 days to cure or quit.
-How many lease violations before eviction in Iowa depends on how frequently they occurred—if substantially the same violation recurs within six months of the first violation, the landlord may send a 7-day notice to quit without opportunity to cure (Iowa Code § 562A.27(1)).
+- Notice for Repeat Lease Violation: 7 days to quit.
+How many lease violations before eviction in Iowa depends on how frequently they occurred—if substantially the same violation recurs within six months of a first violation that was cured, the landlord may send a 7-day notice to quit without opportunity to cure (Iowa Code § 562A.27(1)).

 - Unconditional Notice to Quit: 3 days to quit.
 According to Iowa eviction laws, this notice applies when the tenant has created a threat that constitutes a clear and present danger to the health or safety of other tenants, the landlord, or other people near the landlord’s property (Iowa Code § 562A.27A).